J-GitHub1/ESP-LED-Shelf/README.md

 # ESP32 LED Shelf

-An improved version of [this LED shelf by DIY Machines on Youtube](https://www.youtube.com/watch?v=8E0SeycTzHw) to include more features and settings.
+An improved version of [this LED shelf by DIY Machines on Youtube](https://www.youtube.com/watch?v=8E0SeycTzHw) includes more features and settings.
 [Link to the original Github repo here](https://github.com/DIY-Machines/DigitalClockSmartShelving)

 # Gallery